What is Making Tax Digital?

 Under the Making Tax Digital rules, you can continue to use traditional spreadsheets and connect to HMRC systems using ‘bridging software’ but using fully compatible software for the entire process makes managing your tax and accounting records much easier.

-Online accounting software, such as QuickBooks and Xero, allow you to keep the digital records that are required by MTD.
-The software uses your business’ information to show your current tax data in real time.
-This can help you to spot any possible errors.
-When necessary, you and your accountant can use the software to submit updates directly to HMRC.
+Online accounting software, such as QuickBooks and Xero, allow you to keep the digital records that are required by Making Tax Digital.
+The software uses your business’ information to show your current tax data in real time and can help you to spot any possible errors.
+You and your accountant can use the software to submit updates directly to HMRC.

 Making Tax Digital: What has happened so far?